10 Tips For Changing Diapers The Natural Way

 Flats and a diaper cover is the simplest way to use cloth diapers, but give each option a try to see what works best for you.

 When you notice that it’s time to change your baby, put them in their crib (if you’re by yourself), and then wash your hands.
 This helps remove dirt and bacteria from your hands and is an important step in keeping your baby healthy.

-If you don’t have soap and water available or you just forget, grab a diaper wipe, like Mustela’s Cleansing Wipes with Olive Oil.
+If you don’t have soap and water available or you just forget, grab a diaper wipe, like Mustela’s Certified Organic Water Wipes with Cotton and Aloe.
 These moisturizing wipes are fragrance-free, alcohol-free, and ever so gentle on your baby’s delicate bottom.
-Plus, the olive oil nourishes and protects their skin.
+Plus, they nourish and protect skin.

 Give your hands a quick cleaning with a wipe and then keep the pack closeby to use during the diaper change.